 Another critical point raised by HSBC’s team is the declining interest of domestic DB pension funds in UK equities, which has made the market increasingly dependent on overseas investors, particularly those from the US.
 While US funds are significant owners of UK equities, a substantial portion of UK equities do not meet minimum size and liquidity thresholds, posing challenges for foreign investors.

 Despite the challenges faced by UK equities, HSBC strategists identify three reasons for optimism regarding the market.
-Firstly, the undervaluation of the UK market presents for upside and increased merger and acquisition activity.
+Firstly, the undervaluation of the UK market presents opportunities for potential upside and increased merger and acquisition activity.
 Secondly, the exhaustion of sellable assets by UK pension funds could alleviate the longstanding market overhang.
 Lastly, current global economic conditions, such as rising bond yields, commodity prices, and a strengthening US dollar, are viewed as favorable factors for UK markets.

 In navigating the evolving landscape of UK equities, HSBC strategists emphasize a balanced approach to sector positioning, combining both cyclical and defensive stocks in their allocations.
 While acknowledging that current market expectations may be overly optimistic, they believe that a positive shift in the global manufacturing environment and the rise in commodity prices could benefit specific cyclical sectors.